Known as the village in the rainforest, Kuranda boasts a vibrant arts and craft culture.

 - Cuddle a koala at Kuranda Koala Gardens

-Kuranda Rainforest View Restaurant is only a few minutes from Kuranda Station and Skyrail Rainforest Cableway and serves delicious food with views over lush rainforest from its deck.
-Frogs Restaurant is located next to Heritage Markets, Birdworld and the Koala Gardens.
-Try platters of kangaroo, crocodile, emu and local tiger prawns; or choose a traditional Australian barbecue at Kuranda Trading Post.
-For a classic pub meal head to the historic Kuranda Hotel set amid rainforest at the top of the magnificent Macalister Range.
-And for your caffeine hit look no further than Kuranda Rainforest Coffee or try roasted green tea with mango at Japanese Teahouse.
+Frogs Restaurant, located next to Heritage Markets, Birdworld and the Koala Gardens, is the perfect spot to try platters of kangaroo, crocodile, emu and local tiger prawns.
+You'll find a traditional outback dining experience at Kuranda Trading Post, or you can opt for a classic pub meal at the historic Kuranda Hotel, set amid rainforest at the top of the magnificent Macalister Range.
+For your caffeine hit, look no further than Kuranda Rainforest Coffee, or try roasted green tea with mango at Japanese Tea House.

 Shop at Kuranda Markets

-Glide above the rainforest canopy on the Skyrail Rainforest Cableway, seated in a comfortable gondola which provides spectacular and uninterrupted views of the rainforest, Cairns, the Coral Sea and the verdant Cairns highlands.
-You can leave your gondola at Red Peak and Barron Falls stations to explore this incredible Wet Tropics environment from boardwalks and scenic lookouts.
-On your way back to Cairns, travel on the historic Kuranda Scenic Railway, which winds through a tropical paradise framed by rugged mountains and waterfalls plunging into deep ravines.
-The section of rail on which you travel today was completed 125 years ago and was considered an incredible engineering feat for its time.
-The two hour train journey between Cairns and Kuranda will also take you through tunnels and over bridges.
+Glide above the rainforest canopy on the Skyrail Rainforest Cableway, seated in a comfortable gondola which provides uninterrupted views of the rainforest, Cairns, the Coral Sea and the Cairns highlands.
+Leave your gondola at Barron Falls Station to experience The Edge Lookout, where you can take in the pounding Barron Falls as they drop into the mighty Barron Gorge.
+On your way back to Cairns, travel on the historic Kuranda Scenic Railway, which winds through a tropical paradise of rugged mountains and waterfalls.
+The two-hour train journey between Cairns and Kuranda will also take you through tunnels and over bridges.
 Upgrade to gold class for an exclusive tour of the heritage-listed Signal Cabin at Kuranda station.

 Get up close to the local wildlife

-In Kuranda there are plenty of opportunities to have a close encounter with Australia's native wildlife.
-At the Kuranda Koala Gardens you can cuddle a koala and have your photo taken to show your friends back home.
-The park is also home to kangaroos, wallabies, wombats and freshwater crocodiles.
-The Australian Butterfly Sanctuary houses more than 2000 magnificent butterflies including the electric blue Ulysses butterfly and the largest butterfly in Australia, the green and yellow Cairns birdwing.
-Learn all about the butterflies on a guided tour through the aviary, as the multi-hued creatures flutter around you.
-Enter a world of colourful birds in their natural habitat at Birdworld Kuranda.
+Have a close encounter with wildlife at the Kuranda Koala Gardens, where you can be photographed cuddling a koala.
+The park is also home to kangaroos, wombats and freshwater crocodiles.
+The Australian Butterfly Sanctuary houses more than 2,000 butterflies including the largest butterfly in Australia, the green and yellow Cairns birdwing.
+Learn all about the butterflies on a guided tour, as the magnificent creatures flutter around you.
+Enter a world of colourful birds at Birdworld Kuranda.
 You’ll be surrounded by free flying birds from forests across the globe including some of Australia's most precious specimens.
 Hand feed parrots, admire the endangered cassowary, watch soaring rainbow lorikeets and listen to galah calls.